muratk3n/thirdwave/en/tweets/2020/week11b.md

 ---

 One might think "but wouldnt info spread, like peer-to-peer dude, and everyone would know and act?".
 Nope.
-Expertise matters.
+Expertise, gov matters.
 A Whatsapp group, the random tuber jumping up and down has a voice, but is it a reliable voice?

 *2020-3-12 10:7:51*